pemaidana/assignment_az_app_deploy/README.md

-# Azur Cloud Network Infrastructure and Stateless Application Deployment automated with Ansible
+# Azure Cloud Network Infrastructure and Stateless Application Deployment automated with Ansible

 How to Use This Solution
 1. Clone the Repository: Clone the GitHub repository once set up.